-SSH servers identify themselves using a host key (see "Creating a host key" on page 5).
+SSH servers identify themselves using a host key (see "Creating a host key" on page 4).
 Before the SSH client establishes a session with a SSH server, it confirms that the host key sent by the server matches its database entry for the server.
 If the database does not contains a host key for the server, then the SSH client requires you to confirm that the host key sent from the server is correct.

-To add an SSH server to the client's database, use the commands:
+To add an SSH server to the client's database, use the command:

-• To display the SSH servers in the client's database, use the commands:
+To display the SSH servers in the client's database, use the command:

+'''

-awplus(config)#show crypto key pubkey-chain knownhosts [<1-65535>] awplus(config)#show crypto key pubkey-chain knownhosts [vrf <vrf-name>] global] [<1-65535>]
+awplus) # show crypto key pubkey-chain knownhosts [<1-65535>]

+awplus# show crypto key pubkey-chain knownhosts [vrf <vrf-name>|

+global] [<1-65535>]

+'''

-To remove an entry in the database, use the commands:
+To remove an entry in the database, use the command:

-awplus(config) #no crypto key pubkey-chain knownhosts <1-65535> awplus(config)#no crypto key pubkey-chain knownhosts [vrf <vrf-name>] <1-65535>
+''' awplus# no crypto key pubkey-chain knownhosts <1-65535> awplus# no crypto key pubkey-chain knownhosts [vrf <vrf-name>] <1-65535> '''